imanghafoori1/laravel-microscope/README.md

 #### :one:		Defining patterns:

 > If you run the command `artisan search_replace` for the first time, it will create a `search_replace.php` file in the project's root.
-> Then, you can define your patterns, within that file.
+> Then, you can define your patterns within that file.

 **Examples:**

-Let's define a pattern to replace the `optional()` global helper with the `?->` php 8 null safe operator:
+Let's define a pattern to replace the `optional()` global helper with the `?->` PHP 8 null-safe operator:

 ```php
 return [